laxtools/article/math/doing math well.md

 ## Definition and Properties

- - understand definitions (concpets) by intuition
+ - understand definitions (concepts) by intuition
    - example: inf / sup
      - number from a ordered field
      - order! --> position